gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 ···
 ```

-With the debbuger attached to the process, we can run GDB's `bt` command (aka backtrace) to check the stack trace of the current thread:
+With the debugger attached to the process, we can run GDB's `bt` command (aka backtrace) to check the stack trace of the current thread:

 ```
 (gdb) bt